rofrol/rustommerce/db/README.md

 You can run `./status.sh` to see db status.

-## http server in WSL2, PostgreSQL in Windows host

-I could not connect to database.

-## Ubuntu in WSL2
+## Ubuntu

-Haven't checked if it works.

 `sudo apt install postgresql`

 - https://help.ubuntu.com/community/PostgreSQL#Installation
 - https://skmcloughlin.github.io/configuring_postgresql_for_wsl2
 - https://www.reddit.com/r/bashonubuntuonwindows/comments/glds15/how_to_use_postgres_with_wsl2/

+## Ubuntu WSL2

+http and PostgreSQL servers have to be run in WSL2.